zenml-io/blog.zenml.io/_posts/2022-11-22-zero-twenty-two-release.md

 The new [BentoML integration](https://zenml.io/integrations/bentoml) includes a BentoML model deployer component that allows you to deploy your models from any of the major machine learning frameworks on your local machine.

 See example [here](https://github.com/zenml-io/zenml/tree/main/examples/bentoml_deployment).

+We showcased this in our community meetup demo on 23rd November 2022.

 ## 🚀 Airflow in the Clouds